-Selecting keywords for your PPC or search advertising can be overwhelming for any local business running their own advertising.
+Selecting local business keywords for your PPC or search advertising can be overwhelming for any local business running their own advertising.
 How long should your search keywords be?
 Should they be broad or specific?
-Here are a few basic tips on creating an optimal PPC keyword list if you’re running your own Google AdWords or other search advertising to promote your local business.
+Here are a few basic tips on how to choose PPC keywords if you’re running search advertising to promote your local business.

 Think Like a Consumer

 When selecting keywords for your search advertising campaign, it’s important to think about how your potential customers are searching for your products and services.
 In addition to selecting search keywords related to your business category, you may also want to select keywords for your most popular products or services.
 You should also consider the reasons someone might be searching for your business type.
 For instance, if your business sells kitchen countertops, you probably want to reach consumers who are considering remodeling their kitchens.
 So in addition to “kitchen countertops,” you may also want your ad to show up for consumers searching for terms like “kitchen remodeling” or “redo my kitchen.”
 It’s also a good idea to choose keywords that are present on your business website.
 These keywords have the most relevance to your search ads because they are the terms a consumer expects to find on your website when they conduct a search.